Link: Apply now for the Marriott Bonvoy Business® American Express® Card

 You simply can’t go wrong with this as your business rewards card.

-The Marriott Bonvoy Business Card is a strong contender for a business card to hold onto long term.
+The Marriott Bonvoy Business Card is a strong contender for a business card to hold onto long-term.
 The 15 elite nights toward status (which can be stacked with a similar offer on a personal card), as well as an annual free night award, are a great value proposition.
+Add in the great bonus, and there’s a lot of merit to applying for this card.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Marriott Bonvoy Business™ American Express® Card (Rates & Fees).
+These include: Marriott Bonvoy Business® American Express® Card (Rates & Fees).